What is Consumer Information for Sustainable Consumption?

 This includes ecolabels, voluntary standards, product declarations, ratings, marketing claims, foot printing, life-cycle assessments, etc. and other ways of communicating with consumers on environmental and social issues connected to products.
 They may focus on a single issue, or follow a life cycle approach considering the impacts of every stage of the product development process, including how a product is used and how it is treated responsibly at end-of-life.

-Why a 10YFP Programme on Consumer Information?
+Why is there a One Planet Network (10YFP) Programme on Consumer Information?

 Research indicates that the demand for sustainable goods and services is high and growing, but consumers often remain unable to make informed choices, or simply do not act according to their intentions.
 Key reasons for this include a lack of transparency, incomplete or unreliable information, and the proliferation of labels and standards, which complicate the comparison of information.